Joran van der Sloot admitted to killing Natalee Holloway "on the beach," her mom says after extortion case hearing

 "He said that after killing her on the beach in Aruba, he put her into the water and that was the last that he ever saw her," she told reporters. "...
 I'm satisfied knowing that he did it, he did it alone and he disposed of her alone."

-Holloway said Van der Sloot's confession was verified with a polygraph test.
+Beth Holloway said van der Sloot's confession was verified with a polygraph test.
 He hasn't been charged in the killing, and Beth Holloway said he couldn't be tried in the U.S. for it.

 Van der Sloot pleaded guilty to extortion and wire fraud charges during Wednesday's hearing, and he was sentenced to 20 years in prison to run concurrently with his 28-year sentence in Peru in another killing.
 He was charged in 2010 with trying to extort a quarter-million dollars from Beth Holloway in exchange for information about her missing daughter's remains, but he wasn't extradited to the U.S. until earlier this year.

 As part of the plea deal, an attorney for Beth Holloway said van der Sloot had to provide details about what happened to Natalee Holloway.
-Before U.S. District Judge Anna Manasco imposed her sentence, Beth Holloway told the court that van der Sloot had said he killed her daughter.
+Before Manasco imposed her sentence, Beth Holloway told the court that van der Sloot had said he killed her daughter.

 Were Natalee Holloway's remains ever found?